How to Use IW Retirement Planner

 Employment

-Part-time employment can be included to supplement retirement income or explore the feasibility of retiring earlier.
+Part-time employment can be included in your plan to supplement retirement income or explore the feasibility of retiring earlier.
 Full-time employment can also be included for continued spousal employment.
-Be sure to include any employment between your retirement date and your spouse's retirement date, if there is a gap.
-For instance, if you plan to retire in 2040 and your spouse plans to retire in 2045, make sure you include your spouse's employment from 2040 to 2045.
+If there is a gap between your retirement date and your spouse's, be sure to account for any employment during that period.
+For example, if you plan to retire in 2040 and your spouse in 2045, make sure to include your spouse's employment from 2040 to 2045.

 Social Security Maximizer